 A Dish with an Exceptional Name

-What Is Maqluba?
+What Is the Origin of Maqluba?

 Maqluba is a very popular dish in Palestine and many Arab countries, including Iraq, Jordan, and Syria.
 While this well-known dish is prepared differently in each household, its main form as a layered dish made of rice, vegetable, and meat is what remains consistent across all versions.

-This traditional Middle Eastern dish can be spelled in various ways, such as Makloubeh, Maklubeh, and Makloba.
+This traditional Middle Eastern dish can be spelled in various ways, such as Makloubeh, Maklubeh, Maklooba and Makloba.

 A Family Favorite